 Whale watching on a luxury yacht from Reykjavik harbour.

-It was a bright, beautiful sunny day on Faxa floi as we left Reykjavik harbour on the super yacht Amelia Rose.
+It was a bright, beautiful sunny day on Faxa floi as we left Reykjavik harbor on the superyacht, Amelia Rose.
 The sunshine made the fresh snow on the mountains around us glisten, it was like sailing into a perfect painting.
-Despite the glorious sunshine the wind was bitterly cold, Spring is just around the corner but not quite here yet!
-The water was quite flat and calm which makes whale spotting a lot easier, in chop the dorsal fin can often be hidden behind swell.
+Despite the glorious sunshine, the wind was bitterly cold, Spring is just around the corner but not quite here yet!
+The water was quite flat and calm which makes whale spotting a lot easier, in chop the dorsal fin can often be hidden behind the swell.
 Today we could see for over 100km all the way to the Snaefell Peninsular.

-From the look out on the top deck we looked out for clues that a whale may be in the area.
-Cetaceans – whales, dolphins and porpoises are mammals so they breath air, and they are warm blooded.
-When that warm, damp air is breathed out it makes a cloud of steam called a blow that, depending on the whale, can be several metres high.
-A blue whale blow can be 10 metres high!
+From the lookout on the top deck, we looked out for clues that a whale may be in the area.
+Cetaceans – whales, dolphins, and porpoises are mammals so they breathe air, and they are warm-blooded.
+When that warm, damp air is breathed out it makes a cloud of steam called a blow that, depending on the whale, can be several meters high.
+A blue whale blow can be 10 meters high!
 But we only have seen them once in the bay this last year.
 A day to remember of course!